How to Revive a Dead or Dying Plant: 10 Simple Steps

 Step 9: Wait at least a month

 It can be easy to lose hope when it looks like your efforts aren’t paying off.
 But remember: It took a while to nearly kill your plant, and it’s going to take a while to nurse it back to health.
 The key is to be patient.
 Keep tending to your plant for a few weeks and then reevaluate.
 “Once you’ve taken steps to revive a dying plant, it can take up to a month before you start to see an improvement or new growth, so don’t give up on it too soon,” says Valentino.
 You may also need to do some troubleshooting before figuring out the exact problem and the subsequent solution, so the process may take longer than expected.
-By the way, this is what your houseplants would tell you if they could.

 Catherine McQueen/Getty Images